“Tomorrow is the first day of the rest of your life.”

 - When the snow falls in a city as old and beautiful as Verona, it’s like being in the world’s most charming snow globe.

-- The Verona in Love!
-Festival near Valentine’s Day – heart streamers hang upon street lanterns, market stall vendors arrange their booths to line around the edge of a giant red heart, Verona in Love is projected on building facades, tourist sites are discounted for couples, and there’s a huge celebration that ends with a countdown culminating with Italians screaming Baci!
+- To see the Verona in Love! festival near Valentine’s Day.
+Heart streamers hang upon street lanterns, market stall vendors arrange their booths to line around the edge of a giant red heart, Verona in Love is projected on building facades, tourist sites are discounted for couples, and there’s a huge celebration that ends with a countdown culminating with Italians screaming Baci!
 Baci! (kiss! kiss!) – that’s when the cannons start shooting out heart-shaped confetti to rain around the hundreds of couples making out in the center of the piazza.

-- You can stay at a five star hotel for the price of a 2 star.
+- You can stay at a five-star hotel for the price of a two-star.

 - Extremely few tourists.
 I pretty much had the entire Roman coliseum to myself.

 Know Before You Go: Plan for minor transportation delays and changes.
 Due to snow patterns, my train was rerouted through a different station on the way from Florence and my flight on the way out of Verona was also delayed 3 hours.

 Where To Stay: I stayed at the lovely Hotel Accademia in the center of the city, one of the nicest hotels in the area.
 In February I was able to score a room for $112 a night (average prices are often around $250 per night) however it was also over week nights.
 Prices are always higher on Friday and Saturday nights.